Overview

 Data Construction Pipeline

 Figure 2.
-The pipeline connects scene curation, target-centered spatial relation construction, and task-specific QA generation.
+The pipeline connects scene curation, scene curation, and task-specific QA generation.

-PinpointQA is built from ScanNet++ and ScanNet200, combining richly annotated indoor scenes with target-centered spatial reasoning.
-The pipeline identifies candidate small objects, constructs local spatial relations between the target and nearby references, and then generates aligned QA pairs for TPV, NRI, FSD, and SSP under a unified formulation.
+PinpointQA is built from ScanNet++ and ScanNet200, combining richly annotated indoor scenes with small object-centric spatial reasoning.
+The pipeline identifies candidate small objects, constructs intermediate spatial representations between the target and nearby references, and then generates aligned QA pairs for TPV, NRI, FSD, and SSP under a unified formulation.

 Dataset Statistics